Series · Aliyun PAI · Chapter 5

 PAI-Designer for tabular ML pipelines, Model Gallery for one-click open-source model deploy/fine-tune.
 The honest decision matrix for when to skip the SDK and let the GUI ship for you.

-The first four articles were about the underlying primitives — DSW, DLC, EAS — that you orchestrate with Python.
-This one is about the two GUI products that wrap those primitives and ship a runnable thing for users who do not want to write Python: PAI-Designer for drag-and-drop tabular pipelines, and Model Gallery for zero-code open-source model deployment and fine-tuning.
-They are not what serious engineers reach for first, but in two specific situations they are obviously the right answer.
+The first four articles covered the underlying primitives — DSW, DLC, EAS — that you orchestrate with Python.
+This one focuses on two GUI products that wrap these primitives and provide a runnable solution for users who don’t want to write Python: PAI-Designer for drag-and-drop tabular pipelines, and Model Gallery for zero-code open-source model deployment and fine-tuning.
+While serious engineers might not use them first, they are the right choice in two specific situations.

-Per the docs, Designer “implements modeling and model debugging through workflows.
-Users can build AI development processes by dragging and dropping different components in workflows like building blocks.”
-The headline numbers: 140+ built-in algorithm components, exports to JSON, schedulable in DataWorks, supports custom SQL / Python / PyAlink scripts as nodes.
+According to the docs, Designer implements modeling and model debugging through workflows.
+Users can build AI development processes by dragging and dropping different components, like building blocks.
+Key features include over 140 built-in algorithm components, JSON export, scheduling in DataWorks, and support for custom SQL, Python, and PyAlink scripts as nodes.

 PAI-Designer canvas